Andrew Cuomo: Start-Up NY

 In July 2016, the Empire State Development Corporation, a state agency, released a report indicating that the state's flagship business tax incentive program, called Start-Up NY, had generated 408 jobs since its inception in 2014.
 Ads promoting the program had cost at least $53 million.
 The Start-Up NY annual report was delayed three months in 2016, leading some lawmakers, such as Assemblyman Schimminger, to call the delays "curious".

 Taxes

 Cuomo was praised for his 2011 restructuring of the New York State tax code.
-He was also criticized for including tax increases for high earners, and for allegedly requesting a unanimous Assembly vote in favor of the proposal and threatening to campaign against Assembly members who voted "no" – a charge he denied.
+He was also criticized for allegedly requesting a unanimous Assembly vote in favor of the proposal and threatening to campaign against Assembly members who voted "no" – a charge he denied.
 Cuomo also received criticism from voices on the left who felt that the tax reform was insufficient.
+Hoping that the Federal cap on state and local tax deductions will be repealed, Cuomo signed a tax increase on high income workers and corporations and the wealthy worth over one million dollars in 2021.
+The increase extends until the year 2027.

 Voting rights

 In April 2018, Cuomo announced that he would restore the voting rights of parolees through an executive order.
 He said that he would consider restoring the voting rights of all parolees (more than 35,000), and would also enfranchise new parolees throughout his term.